RocketCommunicationsInc/astro/packages/astro-uxds/_content/components/timeline.md

 ### Scroll Bar

 The Scroll Bar moves the Timeline forward and backward in the viewport.
 Even when scrolling, the Playhead stays at the current time of day.
-The Scroll Bar's appearance and interaction are managed by the OS and browser, and will look different on each system.
+The Scroll Bar's appearance and interaction are managed by the OS and browser and will look different on each system.

 ### Time Region